barton-willis/asymptotic_expansion/README.md

 # Asymptotic expansions

-This is Maxima code (written in Common Lisp) for finding asymptotic expansions of various functions, including bessel_j, bessel_k, erf, erfc, expintegral_e1, expintegral_ei, gamma, factorial, polylogarithm, and polygamma.
+This is Maxima code (written in Common Lisp) for finding asymptotic expansions of some special functions.
 The purpose of this code is for computing limits.
-There are no functions in this code that are intended to be user-level functions.
+There are no user-level functions in this code.

 At one time, this package fixed several testsuite bugs.
 Most (likely all) of these fixes were blended into Maxima.
-As of November 2023, using this package _causes_ some testsuite failures and fixes no failures.
+As of November 2023, using this package _causes_ several testsuite failures and fixes no failures.

 This code modifies the Common Lisp (CL) function `stirling0.` This function is called by various functions in the limit code.
 Possibly the original intent was that `stirling0` would only apply the Stirling approximation for the gamma function, but over the years, it gained other duties.